 - 1. To understand the behaviour of compressible fluid & Governing equations. - 2.
 To understand the Non-isentropic flow behaviour. - 3.
 To understand the principle of Jet Propulsion and Working Principles of various jet engines. - 4.
 To understand the working principle of rocket engine and its propellants.

-- 1. Describe isentropic compressible flow systems. - 2.
-Describe Non-isentropic Compressible flow. - 3.
-Determine the performance parameters of various Jet Propulsion systems. - 4.
-Demonstrate the Rocket Engine Propulsion.
+- 1. Able to analyse the isentropic compressible flow systems. - 2.
+Able to analyse the non-isentropic compressible flow. - 3.
+Able to estimate the Thrust, Power and various efficiencies of Jet Propulsion units. - 4.
+Able to analyse the rocket engines.